AlvaroMS25/nightingale/IMPLEMENTATION.md

 ## Op codes

 ### Ready
-When a client connects to the server, nightingale will send a `ready` event, as its name says, this event corresponds to the `ready` opcode.
+When a client connects to the server, Nightingale will send a `ready` event, as its name says, this event corresponds to the `ready` opcode.
 The structure of this event is the following:

 | Field     | Data type                                | Explanation                                 |